Policy on Sexual Violence, Domestic Violence, Dating Violence, and Stalking

-6. If the respondent is an employee, the Title IX Coordinator will forward the reports to the employee’s supervisor and the area Vice President.
-Within ten (10) workdays, the _area Vice President shall determine and impose appropriate sanctions, as described below.
-The respondent and the Title IX Coordinator shall receive written notification of sanction(s).
+6. If the respondent is an employee, the Title IX Coordinator will forward the reports to the employee’s area Vice President.
+Within ten (10) workdays, the area Vice President shall determine and impose appropriate sanctions, as described below.
+The respondent and the Title IX Coordinator shall receive written notification of sanction(s).12

-8. The Title IX Coordinator will advise the respondent and the complainant of their right to appeal any finding or sanction in writing.
+8. The Title IX Coordinator will advise the complainant and the respondent of their right to appeal any finding or sanction in writing.
 The written notification also shall provide information on the appeals process.
-If the respondent does not contest the finding or recommended sanction(s), the respondent shall sign a statement acknowledging such.
+If the complainant or respondent does not contest the finding or recommended sanction(s), he or she shall sign a statement acknowledging such.
 The signed statement shall be part of the record.

 T. Informal Resolution.

 1. After receiving a request from both parties to resolve the complaint with the informal resolution process, the Title IX Coordinator will appoint a College official to facilitate an effective and appropriate resolution.
 Within three (3) workdays of such appointment, the College official, the complainant or the respondent may identify to the Title IX Coordinator in writing any potential conflict of interest posed by assigning such official to the matter.
 The Title IX Coordinator will consider such statements and will assign a different individual to facilitate if it is determined that a material conflict of interest exists.
 Within five (5) workdays of the appointment, the College official will request a written statement from the parties to be submitted within ten (10) workdays.
 Each party may request that witnesses are interviewed.
 Within ten (10) workdays of receiving the written statements, the College official will hold a meeting(s) with the parties and coordinate informal resolution measures.
+The College official shall review the information that is covered in the initial meeting under the formal process, as provided in Paragraphs R1 and R2.
 The College official shall document the meeting(s) in writing.
 Each party may have one advisor of his or her choosing during any meeting; however, the advisor may not speak on the party’s behalf.